- Travel in France

 look more in place in Moscow or Saint Petersburg.

-Nice is well connected to the Riviera coast
+is well connected to the Riviera coast and to the Alpine hinterland by

-hinterland by

 public transport.
-The train line runs along the coast,
+The train line runs along the coast, and the Nice

-between mountains and sea, with narrow streets and small beaches.
-Then
+mountains and sea, with narrow streets and small beaches.
+Then continue

-exclusive of Nice's suburbs, on a rocky peninsula.
-There is a footpath
+the most exclusive of Nice's suburbs, on a rocky peninsula.

 House and gardens of the Villa Ephrussi de Rothschild.

-the west of Nice, a popular place to visit is Cannes,
+To the west of Nice, a popular place to visit is Cannes

-film festival.
-It is easily reached by train – which is also
+famous for its film festival.
+It is easily reached by train – which is

-de Provence will take you from Nice to Annot and back.
-The
+will take you from Nice to Annot and back.
+The metre-gauge railway

-railway

 leaves from a small station about 400 metres north of the main train

 station, following up the valley of the river Var, through dramatic

 scenery and into the foothills of the Alps.
-Trains continue
+Trains continue from Annot

 Click here for more on visiting the French Riviera